 Understanding First Solar's Unusual Options Activity

-On Thursday, shares of First Solar (NASDAQ:FSLR) saw unusual options activity.
-After the option alert, the stock price moved up to $86.61.
+Shares of First Solar (NASDAQ:FSLR) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $88.29.

 - Sentiment: BEARISH